African Union wants Covishield approved for EU COVID-19 certificate

 It will take the form of a QR (Quick Response) code on a smartphone or paper, letting authorities determine the status of a visitor based on records in their home country.

-The AstraZeneca (AZN.L) shot is one of the four approved for the EU certificate, but the list does not extend to Covishield.
-The other EU-recognised vaccines are those made by Moderna (MRNA.O), Pfizer (PFE.N) and BioNTech (22UAy.DE), and Johnson & Johnson (JNJ.N).
+The AstraZeneca shot is one of the four approved for the EU certificate, but the list does not extend to Covishield.
+The other EU-recognised vaccines are those made by Moderna, Pfizer and BioNTech, and Johnson & Johnson.

 Our Standards: The Thomson Reuters Trust Principles.